← Back to 史記

 使 使

 In the fourth year of the present king Xi's reign, King Zhao of Qin died.
-The Yan king ordered the prime minister Li Fu to make an alliance with Zhao, using five hundred pieces of gold for the King of Zhao's wine.
-He returned and reported to the Yan king, saying: "Zhao's strong men all died at Changping.
+The Yan king ordered the prime minister Li Fu to make an alliance with Zhao, using five hundred pieces of gold to buy wine for the King of Zhao.
+He returned and reported to the Yan king, saying, “Zhao’s strong men all died at Changping.
 Their orphans are not yet grown.
-We can attack them."
-The king summoned the Lord of Changguo, Yue Jian, and asked him.
-He replied: "Zhao is a state that fights on four sides.
-Its people are experienced in warfare.
-We cannot attack them."
-The king said: "I will attack with five against one."
+We can attack them.”
+The king summoned Yue Jian, Lord of Changguo, and asked him.
+He replied, “Zhao is a state that fights on four fronts.
+Its people are practiced in warfare.
+We cannot attack them.”
+The king said, "I will use five states against one."
 He replied: "It cannot be done."
-The Yan king was angry.
-All the ministers considered it feasible.
+The Yan king was angry, and all the ministers considered the plan feasible.
 He finally raised two armies with two thousand chariots.
-Li Fu led one and attacked the city of Hao, while Qing Qin attacked the city of Dai.
-Only the grandee Jiang Qu said to the Yan king: "To open borders and make an alliance with someone, use five hundred pieces of gold to toast their king, have the envoy report back, and then attack them—this is inauspicious.
-The army will not succeed."
-The Yan king did not listen and personally led a flank army to follow them.
-Jiang Qu pulled the Yan king's sash to stop him, saying: "The king must not go personally.
-If you go, there will be no success."
+Li Fu led one and attacked Hao, while Qing Qin attacked Dai.
+Only the grandee Jiang Qu said to the Yan king, "Having opened the borders and made an alliance, you used five hundred pieces of gold to feast the King of Zhao; when your envoy returned with his report you attacked him again.
+This is inauspicious—the army will not succeed."
+The Yan king did not listen and personally led a flanking army to follow them.
+Jiang Qu pulled the Yan king’s sash to stop him, saying, “The king must not go in person.
+If you go, there will be no success.”
 The king kicked him with his foot.
-Jiang Qu wept and said: "Your servant is not doing this for himself, but for the king!"
+Jiang Qu wept and said, "I am not acting for myself—I am acting for Your Majesty!"
 The Yan army reached Songzi.
-Zhao sent Lian Po as general, who attacked and defeated Li Fu at Hao.
+Zhao sent Lian Po as general, and he attacked and defeated Li Fu at Hao.
 Yue Cheng defeated Qing Qin at Dai.
 Yue Jian fled to Zhao.
-Lian Po pursued them for more than five hundred li and besieged their state.
-The people of Yan requested peace.
-The people of Zhao did not permit it, insisting that Jiang Qu handle the peace negotiations.
-The Yan prime minister Jiang Qu handled the peace negotiations.
-Zhao listened to Jiang Qu and lifted the siege of Yan.
+Lian Po pursued them for more than five hundred li and laid siege to Yan.
+The people of Yan requested peace, but Zhao would not permit it, insisting that Jiang Qu conduct the negotiations.
+The Yan prime minister Jiang Qu conducted the peace negotiations.
+Zhao accepted Jiang Qu’s terms and lifted the siege of Yan.

 29